 The Darkest Hour

 Wounds and death: Getting hit, wounds and unconsciousness need to be roleplayed.
-If you receive a wound, you are injured.
-When you get hit again, you fall unconscious, start bleeding, and are seriously injured.
+If you receive a wound, you are injured and bleeding out.
 If you bleed for fifteen minutes, you are dead.
+If you are struck in the torso without armor, you fall unconscious, and begin bleeding out.
 Tbe individual getting hit should take note of where they were hit, and by what.
 This becomes important for triage.
 Furthermore, the roleplay should be appropriate.
-A leg injury means you should be limping, etc. A serious leg injury means the leg should be nearly useless.
+A leg injury from a one handed weapon means you should be limping, etc. A leg injury from a two handed weapon means the leg should be nearly useless.

 Healing: There are two basic healing actions, one of which is first aid, which any healer can do, the other is treatment, which is a type of roleplay encounter where the healer roleplays ‘fixing’ a patient’s wound, after which it is cleared up mechanically.
 Role-playing after effects is encouraged, a slight limp for the remainder of the event, etc.

-First Aid: This takes a minute of roleplay to do, or a healing potion and wakes someone up, though they retain all wounds.
+First Aid: This stops 'bleeding out' and takes a minute of roleplay to do, or a healing potion.
+It also wakes someone up, though they retain all wounds.
 When your minute of roleplay is up, you can simply say: “Alright, I think I’ve stopped the worst of it, wake up.”

-Treatments: Once they are awake, Perform triage to determine which treatment should be used, or to find someone who can.
+Treatments: Once they are awake, You may perform triage to determine which treatment should be used, or to find someone who can.

 Questions Used To Perform Triage: